react-boilerplate/react-boilerplate/docs/js/immutablejs.md

 }
 ```

-We use [`reselect`](./reselect.md) to select our application state.
-Since that
+We use [`reselect`](./reselect.md) to efficiently cache our computed application
-state is now immutable, we need to use the `.get` and `.getIn` functions to
+state.
+Since that state is now immutable, we need to use the `.get` and `.getIn`
-select the part we want.
+functions to select the part we want.

 ```JS
 const myDataSelector = (state) => state.get('myData');